Student status: You need to be at least sophomore.

 You must fulfill two types of requirements to get a degree:

 Advising is NOT course approval.
-Advising directs your course of study before you actually register for classes.
-Professors suggest possible transfer equivalencies prior to departure.
+Advising directs your course of study before you register for classes.
+Professors suggest possible transfer equivalencies before departure.
 Course fulfillment decisions happen after you have taken the courses and faculty see an official transcript (and supporting materials).

-Transfer credits are ultimately awarded by the Record's Office.
+The Registrar's Office ultimately awards transfer credits.
 Before you see your advisor, do the following steps. (*When you are enrolled in GS 251, you will meet with your major advisor and fill out advising forms.)

 If your program lasts more than 90 days, usually student visa is required.
 Visa procedures vary depending on countries, check with consulate/embassy.
 Some countries, such as Spain and France require students to submit their visa application in person in LA consulate.
 More and more countries started requiring FBI background check.
 It will take a month or more to require FBI background check, so make sure to check all your requirements and procedures carefully and plan ahead.